Call to book01904 521 936

 About the tour

-Uncover India's iconic landmarks and enchanting wildlife as we travel from bustling Delhi to the Bollywood capital of Mumbai.
-On the way, we discover ancient cities by modern rail, visit the incredible Taj Mahal and take two game drives to try and spot the Royal Bengal tiger.
+Uncover India's iconic landmarks and enchanting wildlife as we explore from bustling Delhi to colourful Mumbai.
+On the way, we discover ancient cities by modern rail, visit the incredible Taj Mahal and take two game drives to spot the Royal Bengal tiger.

 What’s included